F1Tenth-INI/f1tenth_development_gym/run/README.md

 This folder contains routine, data-generation and helper scripts that can b e executed directly

-## Run CI Test
+## CI Test

-This script is executed as soon as you push something on github [TODO...].
+This script is executed as soon as you push something on github.
 It will make sure that the program sill compiles and that the car is able to drive a lap.
 To be sure it passes the test, you might want to run ci_test.py before pushing.
+**Only code that passes the test is accepted on the main branch.**

 ```bash
 python run/ci_test.py